 Why eating vegetables is important for children

 Vegetables give your child energy, vitamins, anti-oxidants, fibre and water.
-They help protect your child’s body against all kinds of diseases.
+They help protect your child against diseases later in life, including heart disease, stroke and some cancers.
 A healthy diet means eating lots of vegetables, plus a wide variety of foods from the other main food groups.

 Your child learns about food choices from you, so the best way to encourage your child to eat vegetables is to let her see you eating and enjoying them yourself.